relandi/Awareness/README.md

 # Awareness

-The official implementation of the awareness model.
+The official implementation of the Awareness model.

 ## Installing the conda environment